Follow the link for the NEMCI&A policy manual. The manual includes a comprehensive explanation of all policies and procedures.

 According to Joan, “Working with NEMCI&A is one of my favorite jobs.
 In spare time I read a lot, make quilts and travel”.

 Chris Pudlinski is chair and professor of Communication at Central Connecticut State University.
 He has published articles and book chapters on advice giving, empathy and sympathy, encouragement and empowerment in a peer support setting.
 He teaches courses in such areas as Public Speaking, Nonverbal Communication, Interpersonal Communication and Research Methods.
-Over the past 5 years, he has also conducted workshops on a variety of Communication-based topics with town/city/village clerks in Connecticut, New York, and the Northeast region.
+Over the past 5 years, For a number of years, Chris has also conducted workshops on a variety of Communication-based topics with town/city/village clerks in Connecticut, New York, and the Northeast region.

 Ms. Uecker’s first exposure to the Clerk/Treasurer’s Office was during a college internship.
 Little did she realize that would spawn a career that has been going strong for over 27 years.
 Not only has she been active in local government, she also serves on the Board of Directors for the St. Francis Civic Association (Secretary), St. Francis Days and the St. Francis Concerts in the Park Committee.
 In December 2017, she was sworn in as one of the first female members of the local Lions Club.
 Anne has also served as President of the Milwaukee Metro Clerks Association, President of the Wisconsin Municipal Clerks Association and as a Region Director for IIMC representing Region VI.